continuouspipe/continuouspipe/documentation/content/quick-start/configuring-a-flow.md

                             from_external: true
 ```

-This will now reference the variable in the Flow configuration value instead of the hard coded value used previously.
+Once this is committed, the variables in the Flow configuration will now be used instead of the hard coded value set previously.